Voxoff/test-exercise-gbj/README.md

 ## Discussion

 How might you improve the architecture of the code?
 Specifically what might happen if the application were to die mid way through rake task and what will happen as complexity increases.

+After 1)

+The AR query on orders ensures running the script twice will not result in duplicate deliveries.
+If the application were to die, there should be no problematic side effects.
+One potential problem would have occurred if the application died the moment after a delivery was created, but before the order was updated to 'completed'.
+The order would be incorrectly labelled.
+The transaction block - assuming correct DB configuration - mitigates this problem.

+As performance needs increases, it would be helpful to make the ActiveRecord queries more efficient: For example, condense all INSERT queries into one query.

+In the AR query in 'Order.create_deliveries_on', I currently check for orders that do not have deliveries: it may be necessary to change this to orders that do not have deliveries on the date supplied in the rake task parameter, which is slightly more accurate.

+The Selectable module seems unsatisfactory because A) The '#to_select_with_price' fires a deprecation warning about a 'Dangerous query method' and B) has methods which are not applicable to all the models it is included in.